When Should I Replace My Running Shoes?

 Take Them Off the Right Way

-Stepping out of the shoe without untying the laces makes your shoe overstretch and lose its durability, namely in the heel section.
+It is advisable to untie the laces when you wear or take off the shoe.
+However, stepping out of the shoe without untying the laces makes your shoe overstretch and lose its durability, namely in the heel section.
 Instead, try to sit down while you are undoing the laces to help them stay strong.

 Keep Them Clean